 Our unparalleled reach into the care sector enables us to collect, collate and communicate insights about new developments, innovations and market trends, and their impact on care providers and the people they support.
 Working with our network of CPA members, we develop and share practical advice and guidance for care managers, owners and staff.

-- Business continuity: We are developing a range of guidance to support business continuity.
+- Business continuity: Guidance to support market sustainability and business continuity.

 The Care Provider Alliance is an informal body, comprising the ten national adult social care provider associations.